 What Benefits are guaranteed in Israel?

-What Restrictions exist for Compensation and Benefits in Israel?
+What Restrictions exist for Benefits and Compensation in Israel?

-• Unemployment benefit – To qualify employees must have worked for an Israeli company for at least 12 months or a minimum of 300 days in the previous 18 months.
+- Unemployment Benefit: To qualify, employees must have worked for an Israeli company for at least 12 months or a minimum of 300 days in the previous 18 months.
 Claimants must have lost their job involuntarily, have registered with the Employment Office, provided a letter from the employer stating reason for dismissal and length of employment, plus monthly salary receipts from the previous 12 months.
-Benefit is calculated on a percentage of previous salary to a maximum of ILS442 (US$135) per day

 Health Insurance and other Benefits in Israel